 Now we're waiting for the fuel pump and a fairly calm day to perform the sea trial on the engine.

-The new fuel pump was installed this afternoon and provided the necessary fuel pressure for reliable starts.
+The new fuel pump was installed that afternoon and provided the necessary fuel pressure for reliable starts.

 Then the fuel priming pump had to be bled.
 Not a big deal, but apparently was not necessary on earlier models of this engine.
 Previously the fuel priming pump was mounted low on the engine.
 On my engine this pump is the highest point on the engine.
 This allows an air bubble from the Racor filter to migrate to the pump where it will stay until it is bled out.
 Bleeding is simply opening a bleed screw on the pump housing and and pumping a few strokes.